jrc03c/js-csv-helpers/readme.md

   withCredentials: undefined,
   worker: false,

-  // This is the only value that's been changed from the Papa defaults because,
+  // I've changed this value from the Papa defaults because, at least for my
-  // for my purposes, I anticipate that most datasets will include a header
+  // purposes, I anticipate that most datasets will include a header row.
-  // row.
   header: true,

+  // I'm adding this option in case a dataset has (or should have) an index
+  // column (i.e., a first column filled with row names).
+  index: false,

   // I'm also adding my own option to infer types using my `inferType` function
   // in @jrc03c/js-math-tools.
 Papa offers a "dynamicTyping" option, but I